Deep Nonparametric Regression on Approximate Manifolds: Non-Asymptotic Error Bounds with Polynomial Prefactors: Circumventing the curse of dimensionality

 \section{Circumventing the curse of dimensionality}

-For many modern statistical and machine learning tasks the dimension $d$ of the input data can be large, which results in an extremely slow rate of convergence even if the sample size is big.
+For many modern statistical and machine learning tasks, the dimension $d$ of the input data can be large, which results in an extremely slow rate of convergence even if the sample size is big.
 This problem is known as the curse of dimensionality.
 A promising way to mitigate the curse of dimensionality is to impose additional conditions on the data distribution and the target function $f_0$.
 In Lemmas \ref{lemma0} and \ref{lemma1}, the approximation error $\inf_{f\in\mathcal{F}_n}\Vert f-f_0\Vert^2_{L^2(\nu)}$ is defined with respect to the probability measure $\nu$, this provides us a chance to improve the rate.
 Although the domain of $f_0$ is high dimensional, when the support of $X$ is concentrated on some neighborhood of a low-dimensional manifold, the upper bound of the approximation error can be much improved in terms of the exponent of the convergence rate \citep{baraniuk2009random,shen2019deep}.
+There have been growing evidence and examples indicating that high-dimensional data tend to have low-dimensional latent structures in many applications such as image processing, video analysis, natural language processing \citep{belkin2003laplacian,hoffmann2009local}.

+\citet{goodfellow2016deep} argued that the approximately low-dimensional manifold assumption is generally correct for images, supported by two observations.
+First, natural images are locally connected, with each image surrounded by other highly similar images reachable through image transformations (e.g., contrast, brightness).
+Second, natural images seem to lie on an approximately low-dimensional structure, as the probability distribution of images is highly concentrated; uniformly sampled pixels can hardly assemble a meaningful image.
+Furthermore, results from many numerical experiments strongly support the low-dimensional manifold hypothesis for many image datasets \citep{roweis2000nonlinear,tenenbaum2000global,brand2002charting,fefferman2016testing}.
+For example, for the well-known benchmark image datasets MNIST \citep{mnist2010}, whose ambient dimension $d=28\times 28=784$, CIFAR-10, whose ambient dimension $d=32\times 32 \times 3=1024$ \citep{cifar10}, and ImageNet \citep{deng2009imagenet}, whose ambient dimension $d=224\times 224\times 3=150,528$, the estimated intrinsic dimensions of these three datasets are between 9 and 43 \citep{pope2020intrinsic,recanatesi2019dimensionality}.
+Therefore, it is important to study the properties deep nonparametric regression under the assumption that the intrinsic dimension is lower than its ambient dimension.

+In this section, we establish non-asymptotic error bounds for the ERM $\hat{f}_n$ under three different cases of low-dimensional support of $X$: (a) an approximate low-dimensional manifold; (b) an exact low-dimension manifold; and (c) a low Minkowski dimension set.
+Case (a) is a realistic assumption.
+Case (b) is of theoretical interest, since in this case we can show that the convergence rate is determined by the exact dimension of the manifold.
+Case (a) is more difficult than (b) in the sense that the convergence rate under (a) is slower than that under (b).
+The Minkowski dimension is a more general notion than the topological dimension of a manifold.
+In particular, case (c) includes (b) as a special case, but does not include (a).
+Since the Minkowski dimension only depends on the metric, it can also be used to measure the dimensionality of highly non-regular sets \citep{falconer2004fractal}.